 Traceability – Conflict minerals

-In August 2012 the Securities and Exchange Commission (SEC) issued a rule on the U.S. government's Dodd-Frank Wall Street Reform Act requiring American companies to report their use of conflict minerals that originate in the Democratic Republic of the Congo (DRC) or an adjoining country.
-Conflict materials include tantalum, tin, gold, or tungsten.
-This has since prompted the European authorities to propose a framework along similar lines to regulate conflict materials sourcing.
-Morpho implements an ad hoc traceability procedure based on RoHS and REACH substance restrictions.
+In August 2012, the Securities and Exchange Commission (SEC) issued a ruling on the U.S. government's Dodd-Franck Wall Street Reform Act requiring American companies to report their use of conflict minerals that originate in the Democratic Republic of the Congo or an adjoining country.
+Conflict materials include tin, tantalum, tungsten and gold.
+To meet the levels of transparency required by American and European law, our Quality teams work closely with buyers to identify and duly report on the provenance of the metals contained in our products.

-For more information about our Conflict Mineral Policy, download this document or send an email to conflictmineralsatsafrangroup.com
+For more information about our policy on conflict mineral traceability, download this document or send an email to conflictmineralsatsafrangroup.com.

 In line with legislation, and under the impetus of Safran corporate policy, Morpho deploys an inclusion policy to encourage the hiring of people with disabilities.
 Our proactive approach includes efforts aimed at facilitating access to jobs, maintaining employment for disabled employees, providing training, working actively with the 'protected employment' sector, and implementing communication and awareness campaigns.

 In line with our non-discrimination principles, Morpho embraces gender equality in the workplace.
 This commitment is reflected in measures that actively promote equal access to employment, training and professional development and equal pay.

 As part of our employee engagement efforts, a specific recruitment policy and tailored induction program are implemented to attract and retain recent graduates.
 At the other end of the scale, Morpho also gives senior employees the option of adjusting their work schedules if their job allows, especially as part of end-of career planning or to ease the transition from employment to retirement, enabling them to transmit their knowledge.
 In addition, managers receive specific training in avoiding all forms of discrimination during the recruitment process.